utils.leanix_client_module

 Creates a webhook using a webhook dict structure containing all parameters.
 Used internally to (re-)create

 webhooks.
-To create webhooks using a more intuitive method, please refer to LeanIXClient.register_webhook()
+To create webhooks using a more intuitive method, please refer to LeanIXClient.register_webhook().

 If you edit a webhook manually in the LeanIX UI, it forgets all non-standard event types it was subscribed to.

-is omitted, fixes all webhooks that contain "LeanIX Automation Platform" in their identifier.
+in case id is omitted, fixes all webhooks that contain "LeanIX Automation Platform" in their identifier.

 Registers a new Webhook.

-: Name of the new Webhook.
+name: Name of the new Webhook.

-: Target URL including protocol and port number.
+target: Target URL including protocol and port number.

-: HTTP user, in case the Webhook uses HTTP basic auth.
+user: HTTP user, in case the Webhook uses HTTP basic auth.
 Set to "None" to switch off HTTP auth.

-: HTTP password, in case the Webhook uses HTTP basic auth.
+pwd: HTTP password, in case the Webhook uses HTTP basic auth.

-: "PUSH" or "PULL"
+delivery_type: "PUSH" or "PULL"

-Internally calls LeanIXClient.create_webhook(wh)
+Internally calls LeanIXClient.create_webhook(wh).

 Updates a Webhook.

-is the dict structure containing the webhook data, since it needs to be passed during the update.
+webhook is the dict structure containing the webhook data, since it needs to be passed during the update.

-Adds a single new event type to the webhook with the given id
+Adds a single new event type to the webhook with the given id.

 Examples: